List of Works H to L

 2018 Size 1.2m x 9Ocm Acrylics on Canvas

 Inside the Wharenui The wharenui threshold opens like an eye at the time of the tangihana and during this time the world of our dead awaken to welcome a new soul to their side.
-When customs are broken the wharenui will draw in a type of spiritual cleaner to return the dead to their separate place in the universe.
+Mum taught us one prayer with her bible.
+The Lords Prayer in english or maori didnt matter it was how you used its wisdom when needed.
+Mum was a great performing swan to me watching on by the awa or listening to her speak about their Poutama ways of seeing.

 2022 Size 5Ocm x 75cm Acrylics on Canvas

 Island beneath The Island The mythical story of the Rangiwewehi lands and their peoples spirit world beneath the Island of Mokoia.
-The wairua of such old spirits were only awoken for the most sacred of events, a blood wrong to the tribe.
+Stories tell of the old wairua of such tupuna were only awoken for the most sacred of events, a blood wrong to the tribe.
+Signs in nature bring warnings as the elements reach out to speak after the loss of a great soul to the family so even the old spirits rise to acknowledge feats of their life.

 2025 Size 75cm x 6Ocm Acrylics on Canvas